 The Final Stretch on West Level Peak

-After rounding the east ridge at 6500′, I went into the broad east gully.
-The traverse was direct but not straightforward as I had expected.
+After rounding the east ridge at 6500′, I entered the broad east gully.
+The traverse was direct but not as straightforward as I had expected.
 As the terrain steepened, I went up via snow or wet rocks from the running water.

-The overhead cliffs and cornices kept from going straight up the ridgeline.
-So I went to the southeast ridge at 7400′ and propped myself over the snowbank with my ice ax.
-Then the final 400′ was a class 2 walk up to another fine vantage point.
+The overhead cliffs and cornices kept me from reaching the ridgeline directly.
+So I went to the southeast ridge at 7400′ and propped myself over the snowbank with the ice ax.
+Then, the final 400′ was on class 2 terrain to another fine vantage point.

 See more trip photos here.